swiftlang/swift-foundation/Proposals/0009-calendar-recurrence-rule.md

 var recurrence = Calendar.RecurrenceRule(calendar.current, frequency: .yearly)
 ```

-If we want to choose Feburary 28 to observe the birthday on non-leap years, we can use `.previousTimePreservingSmallerComponents`:
+If we want to choose February 28 to observe the birthday on non-leap years, we can use `.previousTimePreservingSmallerComponents`:
 ```swift
 recurrence.matchingPolicy = .previousTimePreservingSmallerComponents
 let birthdays = recurrence.recurrences(of: birthday)